 - Spinal Muscular Atrophy (SMA) is a condition that causes the spinal muscles to degenerate.
 In contrast, the situation is neither painful nor fatal.
 Cats with this disease need extra care and attention.

 *If you suspect your Maine Coon is ill or notice any physical changes, contact your vet immediately for proper testing and treatment.

 Maine Coons Are a Sweet Soul for Every Home

-The Maine Coon is sweet and gentle, a gorgeous cat that is a joy to any home.
+The Maine Coon is sweet and gentle, a gorgeous cat that is a joy to have in any home.
 These felines love to play and are loyal and honest in their love and adoration of their owner.
 They are super bright and love to take walks.

-They require daily grooming and look lovely freshly brushed.
+They need grooming at least twice a week and look lovely after brushing them.
 Maine Coons are the "dog" in the cat world because of their size!
 If a big loving cat is what you want to add to your family, then this gentle giant is perfect!

 - Maine Coon Cat | The Cat Fanciers' Association, Inc